-During the 2014-2015 academic year, the faculty and staff completed a comprehensive self-study process that culminated in the design of a document followed by a multi-day visit by a team of educators who observed the school and provided both commendations and recommendations for future growth.
-At the conclusion of their visit, the team recommended continued full accreditation for All Saints Catholic School which was endorsed by the Virginia Catholic Education Association.
+During the 2020-2021 academic year, the faculty and staff is completing a comprehensive self-study process that will culminate in the design of a document followed by a multi-day visit by a team of educators who will observe the school and provide both commendations and recommendations for future growth.
+This process of reaccreditation takes place every six years.

 Accreditation Model: Design for Excellence

 In 1984, the State Department of Education challenged the private education sector to find an alternative method of accreditation other than through the state.
 The Design for Excellence accreditation process was developed as a response to this challenge.